RouHim/this-week-in-past/README.md

     <i>Aggregate images taken this week, from previous years and presents them on a web page with slideshow.</i>
 </p>

+## Motivation

+When I migrated my photo collection from google photos to a locally hosted instance of photoprism, I missed the automatically generated slideshow feature of google photos, here it is now.

+## Performance

+Hardware: i3-12100T, 3xWD_BLACK SN750 (RAID-Z1), 32GB RAM

+Photos: ~80k

+The first indexing when starting the application took about 6 seconds.

 ## Run the application

 The application should be started as a container.